Saudi Arabia travel guide

+You can drive using UK driving licences in Saudi Arabia for 3 months from arrival.
+For longer periods, you will need to convert your UK licence to a local one.
 Where possible, keep to major roads.
 When travelling to more rural areas, take precautions such as travelling in convoy and during daylight.

 Standards of driving are poor and there are a high number of serious accidents.
 You should wear seatbelts at all times.
 Distances between cities are large and emergency services can take some time to get to any accidents or emergencies.

 Some Saudi cities have implemented an automated traffic system.
 You’ll need to pay any fines issued through this system before leaving the country.
 You can pay at the airport but only during regular Saudi office hours.

 Oil infrastructure remains a possible terrorist target.
 Shipping serving the oil installations should make sure SSPs are implemented fully and robustly while operating in the area.
 All ships should maintain a high state of vigilance while in Saudi Arabian ports, and report anything suspicious to the authorities.
 Vessels operating in the Gulf of Oman, Northern Arabian Sea, Gulf of Aden and Bab El Mandeb areas may be at increased risk of maritime attack from pirates.
 For more information and advice, see our Piracy and armed robbery at sea page.

 Terrorists are likely to try to carry out attacks in Saudi Arabia.
 The main threat is from Daesh (formerly referred to as ISIL).

 The Saudi security forces have successfully disrupted a number of planned attacks, but the scale of extremist activity is significant and attacks continue to take place.